afmika/afQuanta/README.md

 ## QBit / QVector
 * You can create a QBit from a QVector, a special kind of vector where all components are complex numbers, the input vector should be unitary.
-* A qubit only takes a 2^N vector as an input
+* A qubit only takes a 2^N vector as input

 ```Haskell
 -- |my_qubit> = i|1>